 Former Neo-Nazis Tell Us How They Finally Left the Movement

-As much as we’d like hate groups to disappear off the face of the Earth, many members leave and reintegrate into regular society.
+As much as we’d like hate groups to disappear off the face of the Earth, many of them reintegrate into regular society.
+Here is how they left.

 This story contains graphic descriptions of violence.